 Bengal is the home of the Jute industry.
 A lot of industrial products like ropes and gunny bags are made from jute.
 Thankfully, some creative souls make beautiful jute bags that can be used for everyday stuff.
 You can find them almost anywhere in Kolkata or even the rest of the state.

 Other Jute products to look out for are – Jute Baskets, Jute Shoes, Jute Table Cloths, or Napkins.

 I think small jute bags would make great reusable gift wraps.

-Putul is the distorted word for Sanskrit word Puttalika – meaning puppet.
+Putul is the distorted word for the Sanskrit word Puttalika – meaning puppet.
 Bengalis make these miniature dolls in clay and then paint them in vivid colors.
 I first saw a basket full of these dolls at an artist’s house in Bishnupur.
 They are made using the pressing and molding method.
 Sometimes different parts of the doll are molded separately and then pasted together.

 Going by the name I assume they were used as mini-puppets for some folk performances.
 I am unable to find any other use for them except that they look beautiful and add their beauty to your home.
-I think they would make a great souvenir as they are small, easy to carry and again carry the soil of the state in them.
+I think they would make a great souvenir as they are small, easy to carry, and again carry the soil of the state in them.

 India, you never cease to amaze with your diversity or colors and your creativity.